 There is a bar in the Main Stand that away supporters can use if the match is not segregated.
+This bar serves real ale from the Rebellion Brewery and fans are able to enjoy the outside elevated veranda, that overlooks Arbour Park.
 For bigger games, where a large away following is expected. then a basic outside bar is provided in the away section which serves beer up to 15 minutes before kick off.
 The nearest pub is the Lemon Tree on Shaggy Calf Lane, around a 5-10 minute walk away from Arbour Park.
 Otherwise, Slough Town Centre is around a 15-20 minute walk away, where there are plenty of pubs to be found, including a Wetherspoons outlet located on the High Street called the Moon & Spoon.

 From the M4